 This is certainly not an all-inclusive list of the ways that people can sustain catastrophic injuries throughout the Philadelphia area.
 We recommend that you contact one of our attorneys so we can offer a free consultation of your particular situation and help determine the best steps moving forward.

 Typically, catastrophic injuries fall into three different categories:

 Physical injuries tend to be the most painful catastrophic injuries, while cognitive injuries tend to be the most emotionally- and financially crushing.

 Regardless of its type, a catastrophic injury impacts the survivors and his or her entire family.
 Some people with crippling injuries require around-the-clock care, which means some family members have to quit their job unless they can afford a caretaker.
 Either way, a catastrophic injury can put a tremendous strain on your family’s budget.

 Speak to our Philadelphia catastrophic injury lawyer to ensure that you are getting fair and full compensation for all your damages and losses.
 Do not accept a settlement offer until you discuss the appropriate value of your case with a lawyer.

-If you or somebody you care about has sustained a catastrophic injury caused by the careless or negligent actions of another individual or entity in Philadelphia, reach out to the team at the Weitz Firm as soon as possible.
+If you or somebody you care about has sustained a catastrophic injury caused by the careless or negligent actions of another individual or entity in Philadelphia, reach out to the team at The Weitz Firm, LLC as soon as possible.
 Our attorneys have extensive experience handling complex injury claims, and we know what it takes to help our clients recover full compensation for their losses.
 We refuse to back down from aggressive insurance carriers or at-fault parties, and we have no problem taking a case to trial if necessary.
 When you need a Philadelphia catastrophic injury attorney, you can contact us for a free consultation of your case by clicking here or calling 267-587-6240.